micaDev123/icanhazdadjoke/README.md

 1. Clone the project using git clone url
 2. First is open your terminal and go to your project directory and type this on your cmd or terminal ##npm install or yarn install
-3. run the project using npm start or yanr start.
+3. run the project using npm start or yarn start.
 <br/>
 About the project<br/>
 <br/>